Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 A band from southwestern Kansas up to central Wisconsin was expected to see as little as 2 inches (5 centimeters) of snow or as much as 1 foot (30 cm) Wednesday.
 Combined with high winds, forecasters warned of whiteout conditions.

-The Kansas Department of Transportation closed more than 250 miles (402 kilometers) of Interstate 70 from the Colorado border east to Salina, Kansas because of winter weather.
+The Kansas Department of Transportation closed more than 250 miles (400 kilometers) of Interstate 70 from the Colorado border east to Salina, Kansas, because of winter weather.

-The first stretch to close — 39 miles (62 km) between Goodland and Colby in western Kansas — was also impacted by last week's high winds.
+The first stretch to close in western Kansas was also impacted by last week's high winds.
 Eight people died after a dust storm resulted in a pileup of 71 cars and trucks.

-Power outages affected households and businesses as heavy snow and high winds knocked down tree branches and led schools to cancel classes.
-Roughly 50,000 customers in Nebraska were without power Wednesday morning, as were several thousand in western Iowa.
+Power outages affected households and businesses as heavy snow and high winds knocked down tree branches and snapped utility poles, affecting at least 100,000 customers in Nebraska and 30,000 in Iowa.

-Crashes also caused road closures in northwestern Iowa as the fast-moving, large storm continued on.
-By midday Wednesday, nearly 70 miles (113 km) of Interstate 29 running along the border between eastern Nebraska and western Iowa had closed.

 The sudden storm left many in the region with weather whiplash, following a springlike Tuesday with temperatures in some parts reaching beyond 70 degrees Fahrenheit (21 degrees Celsius).